JackyLin97/academic-kickstart/content/en/post/tts-fundamentals/index.md

 ## 6. Future Development Directions

-As technology continues to advance, TTS systems are developing in the following directions:
+As technology continues to advance, TTS models are developing in the following directions:

-### 6.1 End-to-End Multimodal Systems
+### 6.1 End-to-End Multimodal Models

-Future voice systems will break down barriers between modules, achieving true end-to-end training and inference.
-Such systems will be able to generate natural speech outputs directly from raw inputs (text, speech, images, etc.) without explicit conversion of intermediate representations.
+Future voice models will break down barriers between modules, achieving true end-to-end training and inference.
+Such models will be able to generate natural speech outputs directly from raw inputs (text, speech, images, etc.) without explicit conversion of intermediate representations.

 ### 6.2 Personalization and Adaptability

-Next-generation TTS systems will place greater emphasis on personalization and adaptability, automatically adjusting speech characteristics based on user preferences, conversation history, and environmental factors, providing a more natural and humanized interaction experience.
+Next-generation TTS models will place greater emphasis on personalization and adaptability, automatically adjusting speech characteristics based on user preferences, conversation history, and environmental factors, providing a more natural and humanized interaction experience.

 ### 6.3 Low-Resource Scenario Optimization

-For low-resource languages and special application scenarios, researchers are exploring how to leverage transfer learning, meta-learning, and data augmentation techniques to build high-quality TTS systems under limited data conditions.
+For low-resource languages and special application scenarios, researchers are exploring how to leverage transfer learning, meta-learning, and data augmentation techniques to build high-quality TTS models under limited data conditions.

 ### 6.4 Real-Time Interactive Speech Synthesis